-Fig. 16.
+Fig. 13.
 Depiction of morphological instability in unstable multilayers.
-It can be seen that the changes in RMS roughness values for the unstable multilayers substantially decrease as the number of layers in a multilayer increased.
+It can be seen that the changes in RMS roughness values for the unstable multilayers substantially decrease as the number of layers in a multilayer increased ultimately approaching an optimum value.
+The inset plot highlighted this aspect more distinctly.